henryjacobson/Capstone-EveRest/README.md

 1. Store numpy array in files, delete .edf and .xml, continue to next

 After running this script on each polysomnography sample, I have features and labels structured as will be expected for a Tensorflow LSTM.
 I can them load them and train my network once it has been developed.

+### Basic LSTM

+I have written a script ([train_model.py](preprocess.py)) that loads and formats the data into a tensor and trains a basic LSTM model in Tensorflow.

+I am now working on making the model more complex to achieve a better successful classification rate.